SQL Operators:-

 where city=’Pune’;

-4) Display the names of students with no contact phone number
+students with no contact phone number

 => select student_names